 Message or call Irma a day or two in advance to organise your visit.

-• Address: 25 Ivane Tarkhnishvili Street (Vera)
+- 25 Ivane Tarkhnishvili Street (Vera)

-• Hours & info
+- Hours & info

+Samoseli Pirveli (‘first garment’) takes inspiration from Georgian chokha and traditional dress for its clothing, shoes and accessories for adults and children.
 The company was founded in 2009 and previously located in Vake.
 In 2023, they moved to a beautiful new showroom-shop on a quiet street opposite the Rustaveli Metro Station.

 Prices reflect the level of craftsmanship that goes into each item.
 A tailoring service is available for the perfect fit, and they also offer garment rentals for special occasions.

-• Address: 10 Leo Kiacheli Street (near Rustaveli Metro)
+- 10 Leo Kiacheli Street (near Rustaveli Metro)

-• Hours & info
+- Hours & info

-Istoriali (Georgian jewellery)
+Istoriali

 Specialising in fine jewellery inspired by traditional Georgian motifs, mythology and unearthed artefacts, Istoriali looks more like a museum than a shop.
 Fine gold and enamel accessories carry traditional Colchian forms and symbols and are very contemporary at the same time.

-17 Kvadrati (handmade leather)
+17 Kvadrati

-Tucked away in the courtyard near Sofia Melnikovas restaurant, behind the Rustaveli Theatre, 17 Kvadrati sells leather bags and clutches made on-site by the owner/artist and other Georgian makers.
+Tucked away in the courtyard near Sofia Melnikovas Georgian restaurant, behind the Rustaveli Theatre, 17 Kvadrati sells leather bags and clutches made on-site by the owner/artist and other Georgian makers.

 The name 17 Kvadrai (’17 squared’) is taken from the tiny room the store started out in.
 As the space has expanded, so has its offerings – now you can also shop a range of leather bags, wallets, ladies purses and belts plus pins and jewellery, stickers and other quirky gifts from young local designers.

-• Address: 8 Giorgi Chanturia Street (off Rustaveli Avenue)
+- 8 Giorgi Chanturia Street (off Rustaveli Avenue)

-• Hours & info
+- Hours & info

-Top choice: Ceramic Room
+Ceramic Room

 The female artists behind Ceramic Room are responsible for hand-crafting and painting the ornate street signs on restored Gudiashvili Square and Atoneli Street.
 They also installed the decorative steps that lead from Rustaveli up to the Art Academy, a must-see in Tbilisi.

 Hand-painted tiles and house numbers with traditional ornaments are sold alongside contemporary pottery, plates and vases at their shop in Vera.
 I adore their entire range.
 My dream is to build a house and cover it with Ceramic Room tiles from ceiling to floor!
+They also have a workshop space in Mtatsminda.

-• Address: 30 Vasil Barnovi Street (Vera) & inside Bazari Orbeliani
+- 30 Vasil Barnovi Street (Vera)

-• Hours & info
+- Hours & info

-Top Choice: White Studio Home
+White Studio Home

 Founded by Nato Eristavi and Nino Kambarashvili in 2013, White Studio aims to modernise heritage Georgian pottery by revitalising unique materials and techniques, including white clay, white porcelain and faïence.
 Everything they produce is a work of art – literally.